dada2000/knapsack_3_versions/readme.md

 * DYNAMIC IMPLEMENTATION: Similar to bruteforce approach an empty 2D matrix array is created (items X available_weight).
 But instead of checking *ALL* available combinations per cell iteration it only compares the last row of max values VS. adding its own value instead.
 That way it also returns the max value by doing only *2 comparisons* per cell iteration.

 ### RESULTS:
-* As expected the bruteforce implementation is the *slowest* implementation and surprisingly the recursive and dynamic versions have similar execution times.
+* As expected the bruteforce implementation is the *slowest* implementation and surprisingly the recursive and dynamic versions have similar execution times (~50x faster than bruteforce).
 * On the other hand bruteforce is the most intuitive and probably *easiest* to follow version, since it basically iterates a 2D grid and runs the same max_combination retrieval algorithm each time.